EMCI Wireless Blog

 Common CapEx for hospital facilities may include buying new X-ray machines or putting a new roof on a building.

-Many common hospital facilities’ needs could have both an OpEx and CapEx component as is common when budgeting for voice communications.
+Many common healthcare facilities’ needs could have both an OpEx and CapEx component as is common when budgeting for voice communications.

-As a hospital facilities director works on their budget, with an eye towards modernizing the toolkit to create safe and secure hospital environments, while improving physical security, think about how your team may use:
+As hospital facilities directors work on their budget, with an eye towards modernizing the toolkit to create safe and secure hospital environments, while improving physical security, think about how your team may use:

 • Analytics